 This cooperation also informs our efforts in the developing world.
 We have chosen to concentrate our efforts on countries where we can make a significant difference despite our limited size.
 Our emphasis is on the comparative advantage of the areas in question, and we give great importance to close cooperation with local forces.
 At the same time, we work in areas where we see that we have special potential to make a difference.

 In 2012, PfC began its work in Myanmar.
 In 2013, PfC set up a branch in Minneapolis and PfC is now registered as a separate organisation in the United States, PfC US.
 Starting in 2012, we had a project in South Sudan which was completed in the first half of 2016.
 In 2014 we expanded our activities to include Ethiopia, where we today have several projects in several regions.
 We have also organised annual international conferences, the last of which was held in 2015.
-Since 2012 we also have had a programme in Norway.
+From 2020 we are fully focused on Ethiopia, with projects in no other countries.

 Partnership for Change has grown from a mere vision to a well-established not-profit organisation.
 As part of this process we have also grown from being a pioneer – in Norway – within philanthropy, social investment and social responsibility, to forming part of a larger movement in Norway and internationally.
 We have grown from being idealistically-driven, to becoming a professional organisation with a small administration and dedicated partners.
 We think globally and cooperate with local partners to create sustainable development and positive, enduring results.